gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 1. The green LED closest to the USB connector will start to blink.
 2. Given there are no builtin buttons, virtual **Button A** and **Button B** presses will be generated every 5 seconds.
-3. The virtual button presses will change the blink rate.
+3. The virtual button presses will also change the blink rate.

 ---